-The British Gas Energy Trust provides grant funding to organisations offering specialist fuel debt/money advice services.
-Find you nearest funded advice organisation here.
+The British Gas Energy Trust provides funding to organisations across England, Wales and Scotland, to enable them to offer specialist fuel debt/money advice services.
+These impartial and independent services are available free to individuals.
+Find your nearest funded advice organisation here.

-Our project provides specialist level and energy efficiency advice which takes into account the whole advice needs of the client.
-We offer budgeting support, income maximisation, debt advice and energy and fuel advice to tackle fuel poverty to the most vulnerable people across the St Helens and Liverpool City region.
+Our project provides specialist debt, money and energy efficiency advice which takes into account the overall needs of the client.
+We offer budgeting support, income maximisation, debt advice and energy and fuel advice to tackle fuel poverty to the most vulnerable people across the St Helens and Liverpool City regions.www.citizensadvice.org.uk

-The service we provide offers support and advice to individuals and families experiencing or at risk of fuel poverty and vulnerable during severe winter weather across North Yorkshire.
-We offer debt advice, support switching tariffs, budgeting advice, income maximisation and some energy efficiency measures to help lift the most vulnerable out of fuel poverty and improve their health and well-being.
+The service we provide offers support and advice to individuals and families experiencing, or at risk of, fuel poverty and who are vulnerable during severe winter weather across North Yorkshire.
+We offer debt advice, support switching tariffs, budgeting advice, income maximisation and some energy efficiency measures to help lift the most vulnerable out of fuel poverty and improve their health and well-being.www.warmandwell.org.uk

-Our service is delivered by expert, qualified and skilled Advisors aiming for a ‘fresh start / clean slate’ for vulnerable people across Wales.
-Our aim is to provide tailored advice to ensure people stay debt-free, manage better, stay healthy and in control of their finances.
+Our service is delivered by expert, qualified and skilled advisors, aiming for a ‘fresh start / clean slate’ for vulnerable people across Wales.
+Our aim is to provide tailored advice to ensure people stay debt-free, manage better, stay healthy and in control of their finances.www.riversideadvice.f2s.com